 Sometimes the best trips include some rough weather.
 Conquering a summit feels twice as good if you have made it through the elements.
 Modern equipment turns bad weather into something you can deal with.
-Gore-Tex footwear has really developed in recent years and should be definite consideration as you piece together your kit.
+GORE-TEX footwear has really developed in recent years and should be a definite consideration as you piece together your kit.
 Wet feet really spoil any trip!

 But, what about when you are back from your trip.
 The shoes are filthy and are in need of some TLC.
-Here we pass on to you our notes from the last Gore-Tex training for Alpinetrek.
+Here, we pass on to you our notes from the last GORE-TEX training for Alpinetrek.

 How GORE-TEX shoes work

 If you would like to understand how GORE-TEX shoes work, it is good to be aware of the way it is made.
 When you understand the way in which the different layers interact, quite a few things will become clearer to you.
 The basic construction of the three types of GORE-shoes (GORE-TEX Extended Comfort, GORE-TEX Performance Comfort and GORE-TEX Insulated Comfort) is identical.
 I’ll explain it using GORE-TEX Performance Comfort shoes as an example.

 Please note: GORE-TEX itself does not produce any shoes.
 This part is done by manufacturers such as Garmont, La Sportiva, Salewa, Scarpa, The North Face or Salomon, among others.
 GORE ‘only’ provides the expertise of how to develop and produce the membranes.

 The GORE-TEX membrane is the third layer from the outside.
 It is below the upper material (such as leather) and a protective knit.
 Between your foot and the GORE-TEX is an insulation layer and the lining.